Ailwuful/Collision-System/notes/Readme/Readme.txt

 Welcome to Ailwuful's awesome and robust platformer collision system.
 Which can be adapted to other types of games, of course.
+I actually adapted this system to a top-down game, but I made plenty of changes.

 How does it work?

-1. oSystem has a Room Start event that will look for a layer named "Collisions", and upon finding one it will automatically create instances of the oCollision object in the room to be used in as collisions.
+1. oSystem has a Room Start event with a function tilemap_create_collision() that will look for a layer named "Collisions", and upon finding one it will automatically create instances of the oCollision object in the room to be used as collisions.

 2. oCollision has a sprite that has shapes to be collided with and they represent what type of